-The firm’s founding partners, Michael Brustein and Leigh Manasevit, have extensive experience in federal education and workforce law.
+The firm’s founding partners, Michael Brustein and Leigh Manasevit (retired), started the firm with extensive experience in federal education and workforce law.
 From 1974 to 1979, Mr. Brustein served as an attorney in the Office of General Counsel, Education Division at the Department of Health, Education and Welfare.
 Mr. Manasevit’s career began in 1974 as a trial lawyer in the Civil Rights Division of the U.S. Department of Justice.
-Determining that there was an emerging need for States and school districts to have representation in matters dealing with the then newly formed U.S. Department of Education, the two founded Brustein & Manasevit in 1980.
+Determining that there was an emerging need for States and school districts to have representation in matters dealing with the then newly formed U.S. Department of Education, the two founded the firm in 1980.

-Since its founding, the firm has represented many States, school districts, post-secondary institutions, charter schools, and private businesses on matters related to federal education programs.
-The firm has carefully managed its growth and maintains the familiarity and efficiency of a small law office.
+Since its founding, the Firm has represented many States, school districts, post-secondary institutions, charter schools, and private businesses on matters related to federal education programs and grants compliance.
+The Firm has carefully managed its growth and maintains the familiarity and efficiency of a small law office.